christinalicence/crime_map/docs/Testing.md

 I used the [W3C HTML validator](https://validator.w3.org/)

-It had no warnings, but there were same "trailing slash on void elements' pointed out
+It had no warnings, but there were some "trailing slash on void elements' pointed out

 ![HTML validator info points](../assets/docs-images/html-validator.png)